Welcome to UNICEF USA!

 UNICEF is supporting the treatment of acute malnutrition in more than 4,000 health care facilities and 100 therapeutic feeding centers in Yemen.
 "2.3 million children under 5 are acutely malnourished, and nearly 400,000 of them suffering from severe acute malnutrition are at imminent risk of death," Fore told the UN Security Council in August 2021.
 "In Yemen, one child dies every ten minutes from preventable causes, including malnutrition and vaccine-preventable diseases."

-UNICEF and partners are providing vital humanitarian aid in Yemen
+UNICEF and partners are providing vital humanitarian aid in Yemen — and you can help

 "We are doing everything we can to help children get through this ordeal," said Fore.
 "Shoulder-to-shoulder with our partners, UNICEF is standing and working with partners to provide safe water and sanitation, along with health, nutrition, protection and education services. ...
 Ultimately, children in Yemen need a comprehensive and lasting peace."